hphimanshu0307-hash/Software-Development-for-an-Organization/screenshots/README.md

+The following screenshots demonstrate role-based dashboards within the ERP system, highlighting operational, financial, and administrative workflows.
-Screenshots included in this directory demonstrate system structure and workflows.
-Sensitive information has been intentionally blurred or removed to preserve confidentiality.
+Sensitive information such as user identities and financial figures has been intentionally blurred for confidentiality.